chris92vr/Book-mania/README.md

 ### Users stories

-**User Story 5:** As a user I would like to be able to add my own book reviews and share them with other users.
+- As a user I would like to be able to add my own book reviews and share them with other users.

-**User Story 1:** As a user I would like to create an account to access reviews available in the app.
+- As a user I would like to create an account to access reviews available in the app

-**User Story 2:** As a user I would like to be able to delete my account and all content added by me at any point.
+- As a user I would like to be able to delete my account and all content added by me at any point.

-**User Story 3:** As a user I would like to have an option to login and logout of my account so nobody else can access it.
+- As a user I would like to have an option to login and logout of my account so nobody else can access it.

-**User Story 4:** As a user I would like to explore different books.
+- As a user I would like to explore different books.

-**User Story 6:** As a user I would like to be able to go back to any review added by me and edit information about it.
+- As a user I would like to be able to go back to any review added by me and edit information about it.

-**User Story 7:** As a user I would like to be able to delete any content added by me (i.e. reviews, comments).
+- As a user I would like to be able to delete any content added by me (i.e. reviews, comments).

-**User Story 13:** As a user I would like to see all collection of reviews in an organised, easy to navigate way.
+- As a user I would like to see all collection of reviews in an organised, easy to navigate way.

-**User Story 9:** As a user I would like to be able to interact with other users and share opinions by comment about various books.
+- As a user I would like to be able to interact with other users and share opinions by comment about various books.

-**User Story 10:** As a user I would like to see all of my inputs within the app (i.e. comments, reviews, rating) in case I would like to edit or delete them.
+- As a user I would like to see all of my inputs within the app (i.e. comments, reviews, rating) in case I would like to edit or delete them.

-**User Story 11:** As a user I would like to search any particular book using book title or author.
+- As a user I would like to search any particular book using book title or author.

-**User Story 12:** As a user I would like to be sure that no other user is able to edit or delete my input.
+- As a user I would like to be sure that no other user is able to edit or delete my input.

 ### Design and colors